-Your friend may have recently made modifications to her will, created a new trust, or named a new durable power of attorney.
+Your friend may have modified her estate, created a new trust, or named a new durable power of attorney.
 She talked to you about it as she considered her decisions, and what she said made a lot of sense.
 It had you thinking about your own estate plan and if it was time to make some changes.

 Your Friend’s Situation May Be Different